boristsr/gdcorner-website/_posts/jenkins-home-lab/2020-02-21-JenkinsHomeLab-P4-LinuxDockerAgents.md

 ### Open HTTP API port

-The easiest way to do this is to create an override file for systemd to add a new parameter for the docker daemon.
+The easiest way to do this is to create an override file for systemd to add a new parameter for the Docker daemon.
 [More details on this are here](https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd) but the relevant details are below.

 On the new system that is hosting Docker open a console and perform the following.